-Looking for the best car insurance Newfoundland has to offer?
+Looking for the best car insurance NL has to offer?
 Look no further than Wedgwood Insurance.
 With affordable rates and exceptional customer service, we are the perfect choice for all your car insurance needs.
 Our experienced team will work with you to find the best coverage at the best price.
 Whether buying a new or used car, only settle for the best – choose Wedgwood Insurance today for your car insurance in NL.

-Car Insurance Newfoundland & Labrador
+Car Insurance NL

 It is legally required for all drivers to have car insurance in Newfoundland & Labrador

-Car insurance in Newfoundland is a legal requirement for all drivers.
+Car insurance in NL is a legal requirement for all drivers.
 It provides financial protection against accidents, theft, and other unexpected events that may result in damages to your vehicle or injuries to you or other drivers.

 Third-Party Liability, Collision and, Comprehensive Coverages

 There are several types of car insurance policies available in Newfoundland, including third-party liability coverage, collision coverage, and comprehensive coverage.